mech/Notes/Security/web_application_security.md

 * No inline scripts for styles
 * Load scripts only from https://trusted.com
 * Enforced by browsers
+* Not a silver bullet.
+Defence in depth.
+* CSP stops most forms of script injection, but it does not stop markup injection.

 Other client-side security mechanisms